-Choose from 15 short courses covering a range of topics relevant to working effectively with young people in the youth justice system.
-All these resources are available in app form or on our online learning platform and can be used on smartphones and tablets as well as on PCs in order to facilitate learning anytime, anywhere.
+Choose from our courses covering a range of topics relevant to working effectively with children and young people in the youth justice system.
+These resources are available in app form or on our online learning platform and can be accessed on smartphones and tablets as well as on PCs in order to facilitate learning anytime, anywhere.

-There are two free courses for you to try and 13 Effective Practice Awards (EPAs).
-EPAs are assessed through a multiple choice test and are certificated by Skills for Justice Awards.
-Completion of EPAs may also entitle you to discounts on The Foundation Degree in Youth Justice and the Youth Justice Effective Practice Certificate.
-Both these courses would be particularly useful for volunteers or for people who are new to working in youth justice.
+There are two free courses for you to try and both these courses would be particularly useful for volunteers or for people who are new to working in youth justice.
 They also give you some idea of what our longer EPAs are like.

 Free course example: Click here